-This is the lightest portable midi keyboard that we have a review, with a total weight of only 0.54 pounds, this is the same weight you would expect when you buy a wireless keyboard for your laptop.
+This is the lightest travel midi keyboard that we have reviewed, with a total weight of only 0.54 pounds, this is the same weight you would expect when you buy a wireless keyboard for your laptop.

 The footprint of this controller is fairly standard for an ultra portable midi controller at 325mm width and 83mm depth, but due to the low profile keys, the height is only 16mm, making the nano key super convenient for backpack and travel bag use.